Introduction: What is a European Article Number (EAN)?

 How to Create an EAN Barcode

-An EAN-13 barcode is an identifier for retail trade items, usually on a product label, consisting of 12 digits arranged in three groups: 6 digits followed by 3 digits followed by 3 digits.
+An EAN-13 barcode is an identifier for retail trade items, usually on a product label, consisting of 12 digits arranged in three groups: 6 digits followed by 3 digits.
 The first group identifies the manufacturer or retailer, and each subsequent group identifies the product or package type and its position in a package.

 Creating a barcode label in Word is easy.
-The first thing you need to do is open up Microsoft Word and start a document.
-Next, type the information for your label starting with the company name which should be left-aligned.
-The next line should contain all of the pertinent contact information including phone number, address, and website URL.
+All you need to do is open up Microsoft Word and start a document.
+Make sure to left-aligned the company information.
+The following line should contain all of the pertinent contact information including phone number, address, and website URL.
 Next, type in the number that will go under your barcode

 Why do you need a GS1 unique barcode?

-GS1 unique barcode is a 12 digit code that allows companies to identify their products.
-It is the most widely used identification system in the world and it is a standard for global trade.
+GS1 unique barcode is a 12-digit code that allows companies to identify their products.
+The company have been the leading standard for product barcodes.

 GS1 unique barcodes are necessary because they help to identify products and provide information about them to consumers.
 They also make it easier for businesses to track inventory and shipments.